ABevier/go-sqs/README.md

 TODO
-- Automated retries with exponential backoff
+- Ability to set your own logger
+- Ability to query metrics
 - Callback handler for failed ACKs?
-- Metrics?
+- Automated retries with exponential backoff?